 The village of Tortuguero is surrounded by the waters of the Caribbean Ocean and canals and is only accessible by boat or airplane.
 The roads will take you as far as the towns of La Pavona, or Moin.
 Like anything worth doing, getting to Tortuguero requires a bit of effort.
 Here are your options:

 This is the perfect option for travelers who are short on time, as the domestic flight takes only 25 minutes from the capital city of San Jose Costa Rica.
-There are two local carriers that make the journey, Nature Air and Sansa, and their prices will vary depending on seasonality, supply and demand and amount of baggage allowed.
+There are one local carriers that make the journey, Sansa, and their prices will vary depending on seasonality, supply and demand and amount of baggage allowed.

 When flying in these small low-flying aircraft you can enjoy the beautiful scenery below, its lush canals and Caribbean Ocean.
 This is the most time effective yet pricier option.
 Once you land at the airstrip in Tortuguero, you will travel by boat to your host property.

 If you have hired a car for your exploration of the country, you can only drive up to a certain point, and you will have to leave your car in a parking lot and travel the remainder of the way by boat.
 The best option is to contact your host property who will advise most efficient route to take depending on time of year, weather conditions and logistics.

 If you are coming from San Jose, or the La Fortuna - Arenal area they will likely suggest La Pavona.
 This little town has a parking lot where your car can stay for the days you will lodge at Tortuguero, they have daily rates of approximately $10 per day.
 Drive heading east from San Jose, towards the province of Limon.